Technology & Engineering Education

 The TEEAP Annual Scholarship is named in honor of William J. Wilkinson (pictured left), a founding father of the organization and the second person to serve as President of the Association, then the Industrial Arts Association of Pennsylvania (IAAP).
 Not only did Wilkinson help to create the Association, but he remained active in the Association from the formative years prior to charter in 1952 until his passing in 1997.
 Wilkinson set a standard for professional service that literally spanned more than 50 years.

-The Technology & Engineering Education Association of Pennsylvania (TEEAP) awards a scholarship annually to assist outstanding technology education students in their preparation as technology education teachers.
+The Technology & Engineering Education Association of Pennsylvania (TEEAP) awards a scholarship annually to assist outstanding technology education students during their student teaching placement in their preparation as technology education teachers.
 The purpose of the scholarship is to promote the growth and leadership of prospective technology education teachers.
-It is to be used for paying undergraduate tuition and fees at a Pennsylvania university preparing technology education teachers.
-The total amount of the scholarship is $1,000.
+It is to be used for paying undergraduate tuition, fees, and other expenses related to student teaching at a Pennsylvania university preparing technology education teachers.
+There will be up to two $1000 scholarships awarded annually.
+The applicant must submit an application describing his or her educational background and noteworthy achievements.
+In addition, reasons should be explained for wanting to become a technology education teacher.

 Award Process

-Click here to view the scholarship flyer.
+Click here to submit your scholarship application

 For More Information Contact

-Dr. Len S. Litowitz, TEEAP Scholarship Chair
+Jocelyn Long, TEEAP Scholarship Chair

 Email